Planning your Southern Upland Way walk

 Finding and booking accommodation

 Whilst the Southern Upland Way tends to avoid going through villages and towns itself, it does pass near a reasonable amount of accommodation.
-For the most part, there is usually plenty close to the trail itself, however the far eastern section has a serious shortage of en-route B&Bs so you may need to travel a few miles to get a bed.
+For the most part, there is usually something close to the trail itself.
+However there are parts of the trail where accommodation is in short supply.
+In particular, the far eastern section has a serious shortage of en-route B&Bs so you may need to travel a few miles to get a bed.
 In this section it is especially advisable to book accommodation in advance.

-The trail officers publish a comprehensive accommodation guide, viewable on Southern Upland Way website.
+The trail officers publish a accommodation guide, viewable on Southern Upland Way website.
 Printed versions are also readily available, either from Southern Upland Way leaflet boxes en-route, or from local tourist information centres.
+It also has a list of providers who offer or provide vehicle support for areas of the route where there is a shortage of accommodation.

 Accommodation Booking Services and Baggage Transfer